Choosing hosting for a blog – what to keep in mind

 Shared hosting or a server

 Generally, a server gives more choice as for what software to install and how to use the available resources.
 In the same time, in order to manage a server efficiently you will need to have more skills and experience (this applies to virtual servers (VPS) as well as to dedicated ones).
-So, before spending your money (since servers are usually expensive) and efforts, you first need to understand whether a server is really what you need.
+So, before spending your money (since servers are usually expensive; however, you still might find cheap dedicated servers), you first need to understand whether a server is really what you need.

 A simple shared hosting will work for a blog, regardless of what kind of content you have.
 Unless you have hundreds (or even thousands) of daily visitors (which is unlikely to happen to a beginner) you will not need a server.
 The only thing to keep in mind is that different shared packages come with different amount of websites (addon domains).